 My Story

 My life began with a sense of belonging.
-I was born prematurely and adopted at birth into a family that has always made me feel deeply accepted and loved.
-That experience shaped my view of identity—not as something fixed, but as something we grow into, over time, with care and support.
+I am a child who was adopted at birth into a family that has always made me feel deeply accepted and loved.
+That experience shaped my view of identity; not as something fixed, but as something we grow into over time, with care and support.
+From a young age, I was curious and drawn to the emotional layers beneath people’s stories.
+I didn’t arrive at counselling immediately; my path included detours and moments of reckoning that eventually fuelled my interest in how people make meaning in the aftermath of disruption.

 Contact